govhealth/PostpartumTOC/input/pagecontent/spec.md

 <br> <br> This implementation guide used a tiered approach with an emphasized focus on organizing the vetted data elements and mappings depending if the data element is specified in the [HL7 FHIR US Core FHIR IG 6.1.0](https://hl7.org/fhir/us/core/STU6.1/) (Bucket 1), a published HL7 non-US Core FHIR IG (Bucket 2), or specified in the USCDI+ Maternal Health Postpartum TOC FHIR IG (Bucket 3).
 Data Element mappings are organized in an aggregate summary format and by derivative tables that are organized by the buckets previously described.
 <br>
 <br>
-**USCDI+ MH TOC Data Elements and Specifications Bucket 1: References US Core 6.1.0 FHIR IG**
+**USCDI+ Maternal Health Postpartum TOC Data Elements and Specifications Bucket 1: References US Core 6.1.0 FHIR IG**

 |Data Class|Postpartum TOC Data Element|FHIR Profile|Proposed FHIR Data Element|
 |---|---|---|---|